-Armed Forces Day mandates a solemn tone and that was very much the case today as Prince William and Kate spent time meeting privately with families of Irish Guardsmen killed in the line of duty.
+Armed Forces Day mandates a solemn tone, and that was very much the case today as Prince William and Kate spent time with the Irish Guards.
+Below, the couple arriving.

-Additionally this was William and Kate’s first visit to the regiment since he was made Colonel of the Guards, it was the deep red uniform of the Guards he wore on his wedding day.
-Below we see William presenting medals to members of the Guard.
+Additionally, this was William and Kate’s first visit to the regiment since he was made Colonel of the Guards; it was the deep red uniform of the Guards he wore on his wedding day.

-The fitted navy coat was accented by shining gold buttons and epaulets on the shoulders.
+The fitted navy piece had a high collar, three-quarter length sleeves, and double-breasted styling; the shoulder epaulets and shining gold buttons added to a classic military-influenced style.
 Alexander McQueen confirmed via Twitter Kate was wearing the line: HRH the Duchess of Cambridge wore a navy Alexander McQueen PreAW11 dress in Windsor, England today.

 “Sarah Burton showed a military-inspired pre-fall lineup, packing it with a feminine take on traditionally masculine fabrics and details.
 Like the men’s collection, it’s about uniformity and has a regimental feel with the richness of ceremonial dress, Burton said.”

-The gold three-leaf shamrock brooch Kate wore has a storied history: it actually belongs to the regiment, they determine to whom it will be loaned.
+And she also had on a gold shamrock brooch with a storied history: it actually belongs to the regiment, they determine to whom it will be loaned.
 Previously it has been worn by the late Queen Mother, as well as the Princess Royal, Princess Anne.
-(NOTE 6.26.11: With thanks to Jen for her helpful comment, this is corrected copy, amended to reflect the Guard’s ownership of the brooch.)
+We were also able to get a look at the charm bracelet believed to be a gift from the Duchess of Cornwall.